-The iterated quadratic mapping satisfies the recurrence relationship $z{n+1} = a_2 z_n^2 + a_1 z_n + c_0$, where the quantities z_n , c_0 are elements of a module and a_2 , a_1 are elements of a ring.
+The iterated quadratic mapping satisfies the recurrence relationship $z{n+1} = a_2 z_n^2 + a_1 z_n + c_0$, where the quantities z_n, c_0 are elements of a module and a_2, a_1 are elements of a ring.
 In real and complex algebra, the module and ring become fields, that is, sets with commutative group properties under the addition and product operations.
-In \mathbb{R} , the quadratic mapping gives rise to the logistic map, while in \mathbb{C} , the bound iterations define the Julia and Mandelbrot sets in dynamical and parameter space respectively.
-These one and two dimensional cases are the archetypal examples that exhibit continued bifurcation leading to chaos in discrete dynamical systems.
-The quadratic mapping can be extended to higher dimensions using other algebraic structures such as quaternions or Clifford algebras [Helmstetter and Micali, 2008], matrix algebras [Nascimento-Baptista et al., 2012], non-associative algebras, etc. Some of the field properties are necessarily lost in the generalization to higher dimensions.
+In \mathbb{R} , the quadratic mapping gives rise to the logistic map, while in \mathbb{C} , the bound iterations define the Julia and Mandelbrot sets in dynamical and parameter space, respectively.
+These one- and two-dimensional cases are prototypical examples that exhibit continued bifurcation leading to chaos in discrete dynamical systems.
+The quadratic mapping can be extended to higher dimensions using other algebraic structures such as quaternions or Clifford algebras [Helmstetter & Micali, 2008], matrix algebras [Nascimento-Baptista et al., 2012], nonassociative algebras, etc. Some of the field properties are necessarily lost in the generalization to higher dimensions.
 For example, quaternions and matrix algebras are no longer commutative and octonions are neither commutative nor associative.
-In some of these alternatives, such ovember 50, 2014 21.40 mac-misea-miro-ijbe-0 as hyperbolic complex numbers, the structure is no longer a division algebra, that is, not all elements have inverse.
-Nonetheless, these algebraic structures can be most appropriate to describe some physical scenarios such as Minkowski space-time [Catoni et al., 2008].
+In some of these alternatives, such as hyperbolic complex numbers, the structure is no longer a division algebra, that is, not all elements have an inverse.
+Nonetheless, these algebraic structures are well suited for some physical scenarios such as Minkowski space-time [Catoni et al., 2008].